What the written examination of the New Zealand Oral Health Therapy Registration Examination (NZOHTREX) covers

 Structure of the examination

-The written examination consists of two three-hour papers.
+The written examination consists of four two-hour papers - two relating to restorative activities and two relating to hygiene activities.
 It assesses your knowledge and understanding of the scientific bases of contemporary oral health therapy and how to apply that knowledge.

 - discuss: examine by argument.
 Involves logical critical appraisal of an issue